 Special Notice

-Contact David Adams directly or email here - The best introductory beekeeping course in East Anglia begins 3rd March 2025 - The aim of the course is to allow those with no previous knowledge or experience to start keeping bees. the course will run on five consecutive Monday evenings from 3rd March between 7.30 and 9.30pm.
-The theoretical part will be held in the Dallinghoo Jubilee Hall IP13 0JX with the practical sessions in April.
+- The Ipswich & East Suffolk BKA introductory beekeeping course starts 3rd March 2025 - The aim of the course is to allow those with no previous knowledge or experience to start keeping bees. the course will run on five consecutive Monday evenings from 3rd March between 7.30 and 9.30pm.
+The theoretical part will be held in the Dallinghoo Jubilee Hall with the practical sessions in April.
+Course calendar is here

 Join Us